Symphonic Dances (Rachmaninoff)

 Symphonic Dances, Op.
 45, is an orchestral suite in three movements completed in October 1940 by Russian composer Sergei Rachmaninoff.
+The composer also published a version for two pianos.
 It is his final major composition, and his only piece written in its entirety while living in the United States.

 The work allowed him to indulge in a nostalgia for the Russia he had known, as much as he had done in the Symphony No. 3, as well as to effectively sum up his lifelong fascination with ecclesiastical chants.
 In the first dance, he quotes the opening theme of his Symphony No. 1, itself derived from motifs characteristic of Russian church music.
 In the finale he quotes both the Dies irae and the chant "Blessed art thou, Lord" ("Blagosloven yesi, Gospodi") from his All-Night Vigil.

 Background

 Rachmaninoff composed the Symphonic Dances four years after his Third Symphony, mostly at the Honeyman estate, "Orchard Point", in Centerport, New York, which overlooked Long Island Sound.
 Its original name was Fantastic Dances, with movement titles of "Noon", "Twilight", and "Midnight".
 While the composer had written to conductor Eugene Ormandy in late August 1940 that the piece was finished and needed only to be orchestrated, the manuscript for the full score bears completion dates of September and October 1940.
 It was premiered by Ormandy and the Philadelphia Orchestra, to whom it is dedicated, on January 3, 1941.

-The work is representative of the composer's later style with shifting harmonies, outer movements in a similar manor to Sergei Prokofiev, and a focus on individual instrumental tone colors such as through the use of an alto saxophone in the opening dance, with this instrument encouraged by American orchestrator and composer Robert Russell Bennett.
+The work is representative of the composer's later style with shifting harmonies, outer movements in a manner similar to Sergei Prokofiev, and a focus on individual instrumental tone colors such as through the use of an alto saxophone in the opening dance, with this instrument encouraged by American orchestrator and composer Robert Russell Bennett.
 The opening three-note motif, introduced quietly but soon reinforced by heavily staccato chords and responsible for much of the movement's rhythmic vitality.

 The rhythmic vivacity, a characteristic of Rachmaninoff's late style, may have been further heightened in this piece following the success of his Rhapsody on a Theme of Paganini as a ballet in 1939 and wanted to write something with which to follow it up.
 He also may have included material intended for a ballet titled The Scythians, begun in 1914–15 but abandoned before he left Russia.
 No manuscript for the ballet is known to have survived, though he may have quoted the work.

 The work also includes several quotations from Rachmaninoff's other works.
 The first dance ends with a modified quotation from his poorly received First Symphony (1897), rendered in a major key.
-The final dance is introduces the Dies Irae theme, which denotes Death, and a quotation from the ninth movement of his All-night Vigil (1915), representing Resurrection (the lyrics of the All-night Vigils ninth movement in fact narrate mourners' discovery of Christ's empty grave and the Risen Lord).
+The final dance introduces the Dies Irae theme, denoting Death, and a quotation from the ninth movement of his All-night Vigil (1915), representing Resurrection.
 The Resurrection theme proves victorious in the end (he wrote the word "Hallelujah" at this place in the score).
-The second dance was called "dusk" in some sketches.
+The second dance was called "Dusk" in some sketches.